-The Art Collector – oil on canvas – 122 x 153 cm
+Oil on canvas – 122 x 153 cm

 As this subject is potentially complex I decided to start with a simple idea – the relationship between the collector and the largest picture in the background.
 Later it was decided to make it look as if Titian’s ‘Venus of Urbino’ was coming alive.
+She’s sitting up and about to tread on Allen Jones sculpture.

-This picture is created entirely from photographic sources, thanks to digital cameras and computer technology it is much easier and quicker to get the visual information required in order to paint a picture such as this.
-I have sifted through hundreds of images to find the material for this picture.
-Some of these images have been downloaded from google, others have been scanned in from various art books.
-And some of them are taken from sculptures I have photographed myself.
+This picture is created entirely from photographic sources, thanks to my digital camera and computer technology it is much easier and quicker to get the visual information required in order to paint a picture such as this.
+I have sifted through hundreds of photographs to find the material for this painting.
+Some of these images have been downloaded from Google, others have been scanned in from various art books and some of them are taken from sculptures I have photographed myself.
 My research has taken me to the Victoria and Albert Museum, the British Museum and the Wallace Collection.

 My way of working is quite time consuming.
 I paint in oils, starting with a ground colour, rubbing out or painting over various ideas as the composition is developed.
 This is a picture which requires a fair amount of detail in order to be convincing.
-I decided that each work of art should be painted in a way that allows it be viewed in isolation as well as being part of the overall effect.
-So that there is a symbiotic relationship between the various art objects as if they are in some way conspiring with each other.
+I decided that each work of art should be painted in a way that allows it be viewed in isolation as well as being part of the overall effect so that there is a symbiotic relationship between the various art objects as if they are in some way conspiring with each other.

 In the history of art there have been many pictures featuring individual connoisseurs or a group of art collectors surrounded by pictures and artefacts.
-Johann Zoffany, (a German artist active in England during the first half of the 19th century) painted a number of such pictures.
-The people in these pictures are nearly always male and they are shown in discourse about art and culture.
+Johann Zoffany a German artist active in England during the first half of the 19th century painted a number of such pictures.
+The people in these pictures are nearly always male and they are shown having discourse about art and culture.
 The objects they are discussing often include manuscipts and scientific instruments and there are usually references to music and philosophy.
 The intention is to show these men as being well educated and very much aware of the pre-Christian classical world, they are antiquarians with humanistic ideals.
 In pictures of this kind the main subject is the group of figures perusing the works of art.
 In most of these picturers the choice of objects and their arrangement is secondary to the activity of the gentleman collectors.
 Sir John Soane was such a person and most of his collection is still intact.
 His house in London at 13 Lincoln’s Inn Fields is now a museum and it can be visited free of charge.

 In my next blog I will be talking about some of the artists whose works are featured in my painting.